Monster Mansion: Monster Mansion (2009–present)

 The Goddard Group created the Glow in the Park Parade for several Six Flags locations in 2008.
 Six Flags management approached designer Gary Goddard about the possibility of renewing the Monster Plantation ride at Six Flags Over Georgia.
 Over the fall and winter of 2008, Six Flags' Monster Plantation was completely overhauled by Goddard's company.

 Many of the original creators participated in the renewal, including Phil Mendez who originally designed all 107 characters, and Dick Hamilton, who had written the theme song.
 Monster Mansion follows the same basic plot and premise as the original Monster Plantation, but infuses the attraction with modern technologies, effects, and storytelling techniques.
 During the renewal, each of the original characters were refurbished from the inside out, including new mechanics, fur, and renewed costumes based on the originals.
 Eight new characters were added, and all original murals were discarded and new murals, designed by Disney Animation production designer Phil Phillipson, were installed.
 Every light and speaker in the building was also replaced.

 Renamed "Monster Mansion", this new attraction made its debut to the press on May 14, 2009, and to the public on May 16, 2009.
 Six Flags Over Georgia also renamed the nearby Looney Tunes Treasures gift shop "Monstore" and stocked it with a variety of Monster Plantation merchandise.

 The attraction was ranked fifth in the Amusement Today's Golden Ticket Awards for best new ride of 2009.

-In early 2023, Six Flags Over Georgia announced on its offical Twitter page that the attraction would undergo a major, ongoing refurbishment/rehab/upgrade during the 2023 operating season, including an updated opening scene, new monster costumes, restored animatronics, interactive features, and enhanced lighting, audio, and special effects.
+In early 2023, Six Flags Over Georgia announced on its official Twitter page that the attraction would undergo a major, ongoing refurbishment/rehab/upgrade during the 2023 operating season, including an updated opening scene, new monster costumes, restored animatronics, interactive features, and enhanced lighting, audio, and special effects.

-This latest refurbishment is being performed primarily in-house by the various Six Flags Over Georgia creative departments, although nationally renowned mascot costume & puppet designer Doug Kincaid of The Kincaid Karacter Company of Atlanta' has been brought in to design & produce new, modernized costumes for the major characters.